-- 16. Remove crank and place in storage area inside camper. - 17.
-Close and latch door to crank compartment.
+- 15. Remove crank and place in storage area inside folding camping trailer. - 16.
+Fasten roof latches.

-CAUTION: Excessive snow, 8" or more, or ice, 2" or more, places excessive weight on roof.
+CAUTION: Excessive snow, 8" (20 cm) or more, or ice, 2" (5 cm) or more, places excessive weight on roof.
 Such excessive quantity of snow or ice should be removed as needed.
 Care MUST be exercised as not to damage roof material when removing snow & ice.
 Excessive weight can damage the roof, seals, etc. Water leaks and poor fit or operation are the results of this damage.